-One of the biggest complaints I get from my business coaching clients is how overwhelmed they are with client requests and specific information.
-Every client has specifications, editorial guidelines and workflow for their projects, and you have to remember all of them.
+One of the biggest complaints that you probably have is how overwhelming it can be to keep track of client requests and specific information.
+Every client or project has specifications, editorial guidelines and workflow for their projects, and you have to remember all of them.

 The good news is that you don’t have to rely on your memory alone!

 Asana task management makes it SUPER easy to create a section for each client project and all the details that go with it.
-You can also use a Google Spreadsheet, which is what I used for many years before switching to Asana.
+You can also use a Google Spreadsheet, of you’re not quite ready to switch to Asana.

 - How many words each assignment should be

-- An average amount of posts I need to write each month
+- An average amount of services that need to be performed each month

 - Due dates for each assignment or project

-- Their budget, so I know how much to invoice for each post
+- Their budget, so your team knows how much to invoice for each post

 - The contact information and email address to send invoices

-- The contact information and email address to send pitches (in this case there is also a Google Form where I must submit pitch ideas)
+- The contact information and email address to send pitches (in this case there is also a Google Form)

 - A link to this client’s folder in Google Drive